 Water and electricity don't mix—unless you like living dangerously.
 For any electrical fire, make sure the extinguisher you use won't conduct current.

-Diesel isn’t as volatile as petrol, but once it ignites, it burns hot and heavy.
-That’s where a Class B or dual-rated B/C extinguisher earns its keep.
+Diesel generators aren't as volatile as petrol, but once diesel ignites, it burns hot and heavy.
+That's where a Class B or dual-rated B/C extinguisher earns its keep.

 Don't forget the wiring.
 Diesel engines still come with electrical bits that need Class C cover.
 One extinguisher that handles both is your best bet.